overture-stack/SONG/song-docs/source/docker.rst

 Getting Docker for SONG
 =========================
 In order to run the Docker for SONG, the latest release must be downloaded.
-Before downloading, the latest release tag must be found using one of the following options:
+Before downloading, the latest release tag must be found.

 Find the Latest Official Release Tag
 -------------------------------------